-In contrast, we show the ease with which a declarative query language and run-time system allow an operator to efficiently pull "the needle from the haystack"-to determine the root cause of the performance problem.
+In contrast, we show the ease with which a declarative query language and run-time system allow an operator to determine the root cause of the performance problem.
+In fact, the operator can perform efficient diagnosis using just switch counters-without mirroring any packets.

-As a first step, the operator determines whether the end host or the network is problematic, by issuing a query counting all traffic that enters the network from A destined to VM B. She writes the query p1 below:
+As a first step, the operator determines whether the end host or the network is problematic, by issuing a query counting all traffic that enters the network from A destined to B. She writes the query p1 below: